thoschm/START-Summit-2017-Blockchain-Machine-Learning-Workshop/README.md

 ```
 With the 'listen' command I have set into listening mode to receive messages (this could run in parallel in the background but it's just a demo).

-Now, finally, take the other chat window, compose a new message and give it the image you have prepared:
+Now, finally, take the other chat window, compose a new message and give it the image you have downloaded:
 ```
 Using TensorFlow backend.
 --------------------------------------------------------------------------------